 Exercise as a method for coping with Christmas stress (psst, don’t overdo it!)

-Regular physical activity is so important for mental wellbeing and stress reduction.
+Regular physical activity is so important for physical health, mental wellbeing, and stress reduction.
 However, it’s important to maintain the right balance for your body when you are feeling stressed.
 It’s important to understand the relationship between cortisol (a stress hormone) and exercise so that you can make the best decision about the type, frequency, duration, and intensity of exercise that will serve you well.

 If you’re experiencing festive season stress you might feel like you are too busy to exercise.
 The great news is that there are plenty of exercise options you can choose from when you have limited time.